Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Analysis

 \subsubsection{Oscillatory shear}

 We have applied oscillatory shear strain to the system with varying frequency of the oscillation and measured the stress response of the system.
-From this we calculated Storage($G'$) and Loss modulus($G''$) given by the respectively in-phase and out-of-phase response of stress to the applied strain.
+From this, we calculated Storage ($G'$) and Loss modulus ($G''$), given by the respective in-phase and out-of-phase responses of stress ($\sigma(t)$) to the applied strain ($\epsilon(t)$.

 \emph{Calculation of $G'$ and $G''$ from $\sigma(t)$ : } \\ From equation \ref{eqn:oscl_shear}, if we expand $\sigma(t)$ we get,